-Medicare is health insurance in the United States for people aged 65 years and older, as well as some younger people with certain medical conditions.
+Medicare is health insurance in the U.S. for people aged 65 years and older, as well as some younger people with certain medical conditions.
+Currently, multiple groups pay for healthcare in the U.S. This includes private health insurance companies, employers, and government programs such as Medicare.

 Some members of Congress and a portion of the U.S. population are interested in changing the country’s current healthcare system to one that would provide coverage for most residents, including those under 65 years of age.
 If this happened, the new system could be called “Medicare for All” or single payer healthcare.